PalAditya/PoemDraw/README.md

 ## Sample Usage

 First, install all dependencies via **pip install -r requirements.txt** .
+You also need to install the version of chromedriver for your Chrome and place it in a folder named **drivers/** in root.
 Also, go to [TextRazor](https://www.textrazor.com/) and get your API Key, which is to be substituted in **creds.json** in root folder.
 Then, migrate to *Codes* and execute the following:

 - With a small sentence: *echo YOUR_INPUT_SENTENCE | python tlm.py | python imGen.py && python NVDIA.py*
 - With a file/poem: *cat YOUR_INPUT_SENTENCE | python tlm.py | python imGen.py && python NVDIA.py*